simplefoc/Arduino-FOC-drivers/src/encoders/calibrated/README.md

 ```

+## Implementation Details

+### Memory Optimization

+The LUT is now stored using `uint16_t` instead of `float`, providing a 50% reduction in memory usage:
+- **Old**: 4 bytes per entry (float)
+- **New**: 2 bytes per entry (uint16_t)
+- **Example**: For a 200-point LUT: 800 bytes → 400 bytes

+The quantization maps the offset range [-π, π] radians to [0, 65535], providing a resolution of approximately 0.0001 radians (0.0057°), which is more than sufficient for motor control applications.

 ## Future work

-- Reduce the LUT size by using a more efficient LUT type - maybe pass to uint16_t
-- Use a more eficient LUT interpolation method - maybe a polynomial interpolation
+- Use a more efficient LUT interpolation method - maybe a polynomial interpolation
+- Support for saving/loading LUT to/from persistent storage (EEPROM, Flash)